Nishant-Dwivedi/tic-tac-toe/README.md

 ### My thoughts about the project and what I learned from it

 - i had some trouble seeing the addvantages of using these design patterns over OOP paradigm.
-Implementing inheritance in objects created using factory functions (I initially used factory function for intantiating player1 and computerAI objects) was especially messy. i either had to use a separate "protoype object" for delegation of common methods, and that diluted the global scope anyway.
+Implementing inheritance in objects created using factory functions (I initially used factory function for instantiating player1 and computerAI objects) was especially messy. i either had to use a separate "protoype object" for delegation of common methods, and that diluted the global scope anyway.
 I did resort to using two separate instances using IIFEs instead of factory functions.